 Long-term land lease

-The legal system recognizes two specific long term land leases: one legal title regulated in de Civil Code and one regulated by the Agriculture Act.
-Although both titles are almost similar, the Civil Code long term land lease is only applicable in a small Paramaribo area where long term lease has been granted by a church to private persons.
+The legal system recognizes two specific long term land leases: one regulated in the Suriname Civil Code (Burgerlijk Wetboek) and one regulated by the Agriculture Act (Agrarische Wet).
+Although both legal titles are almost similar.

 A long-term land lease is the right to hold and use someone else’s real estate property for a fixed (75 years for Government issued long lease) or unlimited period of time against an annual payment in money, products or benefits.
 For the purpose of constituting a long-term land lease the title should be registered in the appropriate public register.

 A long-term land leaseholder exercises all the rights attached to the (real estate) property, provided that this does not cause depreciation of the property value.
-A long-term leaseholder is entitled to alienate the land, to encumber it with a mortgage or easement for the period of the enjoyment of the long-term lease.
+A long-term leaseholder is entitled to alienate the lease, to encumber it with a mortgage or easement for the period of the enjoyment of the long-term lease.
 The long-term leaseholder is also entitled to build structures, or by mining (further regulated by the Mining Laws) or planting, improve the land.
 Termination of the long-term lease entitles the long-term leaseholder to undo the aforementioned improvements to which the long-term leaseholder had no obligation to abide by on the basis of the long-term lease agreement.
-However, damages caused to the land due to undoing of the improvements bring forth a possible liability for compensation.
+However, damages caused to the land due to undoing of the improvements bring forth a possible liability for compensation, to be paid by the leaseholder.
 A liability for compensation also applies to negligence or lack of maintenance by the long-term leaseholder and for the right which lapsed due to a wrongful act of the long-term leaseholder.
 The owner shall then have a personal claim for damages and interests.
-The long-term leaseholder is also liable for taxes with respect to the real estate property. [article 766 et seq. of the Suriname Civil Code].
-Transfer of Government issued long lease require Government approval.
+The long-term leaseholder is also liable for taxes with respect to the real estate property (article 766 et seq. of the Suriname Civil Code).
+Transfer of Government issued long lease, by the owner of a long lease, requires approval from the Ministry of Spatial planning, Land and Woodland management.